yokesharun/remallow/README.md

 npm install -g remallow
 ```

+Note: make sure you have install all packages in your project using npm or yarn
 ## Validate Installation

 Now Remallow package is globally installed in your local machine and you can use it anywhere inside your local machine.